supermt/HUAWEI_GearDB/README.md

 # May 23 th

 > Change the direction of key array to "World hello" style by reversing two times

+- Fix compile problems in the CMakeList.txt
+- Fix the problem while reading

+# May 24 th

+> Add the Benchmark tool into the gear_bench

+- Fix most of the problems happens when adding the entire Benchmark class into the gear bench
+- It can now enable the tuner and some other things.
+- Add the function framework into the system.

+# May 25 th
+> Add the execution function for the three test benchmark
+- Validate